Lives and works in Madrid, Spain.

 With a degree in Information Sciences from the Pontifical University of Salamanca, his photographic projects have focused on frequently forgotten realities thanks to the support of museums and foundations such as La Fundación Cerezales, Magnum Foundation, Ideas Tap or MUSAC, among others.
 His photographs have been published in media such as Forbes, Washington Post, National Geographic or the New York Times.

 Documentary photography is a tool Laiz uses to experiment with new narratives related to those things that fascinate and concern him or those he needs to understand.
 He is co-founder of ANHUA, an NGO that aims to produce independent documentary essays that contribute to the generation of positive social changes through images.
 In September 2016, during Apertura, he presented the project The Hunter at Freijo Gallery.
+Part of this project is also presented in Freijo Gallery's 10th Anniversary virtual exhibition in 2020, So far, so close.

 In 2017 he published his first book "The Hunt" (Dewi Lewis/RM 2017), a reconstruction of a story with echoes of Moby Dick of a man against the most fearsome and efficient predator of the Boreal Jungle: the Siberian tiger.
 It was presented at Les Recontrès de Arlès 2017 and selected by the British Journal of Photography as "Best of 2017".